PatrickBD/Kaggle_Competitions/README.md

 The Kaggle competition and related dataset can be found here: https://www.kaggle.com/c/data-science-bowl-2018

+# DonorChoose.org_Application_Screening

+*The goal of the competition is to predict whether or not a DonorsChoose.org project proposal submitted by a teacher will be approved, using the text of project descriptions as well as additional metadata about the project, teacher, and school.
+DonorsChoose.org can then use this information to identify projects most likely to need further review before approval.*

+Achieved 16th place in the competition overall (Top 3%)

+The Kaggle competition and related dataset can be found here: https://www.kaggle.com/c/donorschoose-application-screening

 # Google_Analytics_Data_Analysis
 Data visualization and analysis of Google Analytic data from the Gstore (EDA)